mkdoc/mkcli/doc/readme/guide.md

 #### Manual Sections

-A heading that is not matched by any of the rules above is a treated as a manual section:
+A heading that is not matched by any of the rules above is treated as a manual section:

 ```markdown
 # Name